philipmatusiak/CopilotClass1/output.md

-It's hard to say without more information.
+It's hard to say without more information.# Now how am I doing?

+ ## Philip Matusiak

+ ### Windows

+You seem to be doing well!
+It's great that you are taking the time to ask for feedback and make sure you are on the right track.